Are We Measuring Oversmoothing in Graph Neural Networks Correctly?: Oversmoothing

 \end{theorem}

-Note, in particular, that in the case of GCNs, the matrix $A^{(l)} = A$ is symmetric, and thus $\|I - \proj A^{(l)}\|_2 = \lambda_2$.
+The eigenvector assumption shared by $A^{(l)}$ and $\sigma$ recurs throughout our theoretical analysis, and it aligns with existing results in the literature.
+For example, in the case of GCNs, the matrix $A^{(l)} = A$ is symmetric, and thus $\|I - \proj A^{(l)}\|_2 = \lambda_2$.
 Therefore, when $\sigma = \text{LeakyReLU}$, we obtain the result by \cite{caiNoteOversmoothingGraph2020} as convergence to zero is guaranteed if $\|W^{(l)}\|_2 \leq \lambda_2$.
-Recall that, as discussed above, the choice $\sigma = \text{LeakyReLU}$ satisfies our eigenvector assumption since $u \geq 0$ by the Perron-Frobenius theorem, and thus LeakyReLU$(t u) = \alpha t u$ with $\alpha$ depending only on the sign of $t$.
+Note in fact that the choice $\sigma = \text{LeakyReLU}$ satisfies our eigenvector assumption since $u \geq 0$ by the Perron-Frobenius theorem, and thus LeakyReLU$(t u) = \alpha t u$ with $\alpha$ depending only on the sign of $t$.
 Similarly, in the case of GATs, the matrices $A^{(l)}$ are stochastic for all $l$, implying that $u = \mathbbm{1}$ is the constant vector with $(u)_i = 1$ for all $i$.
 If $\sigma = \otimes \psi$ is a nonlinear activation function acting entry-wise through $\psi$, then $\sigma(t\mathbbm{1}) = \psi(t) \mathbbm{1}$.
 Therefore, Theorem~\ref{thm:main_linear} implies that if the weights are sufficiently small, the features align independently of the activation function used.
 This is consistent with the results in \cite{wuDemystifyingOversmoothingAttentionbased2023}.
 However, we note that the bounds on the weights required by Theorem~\ref{thm:main_linear} and those in \cite{wuDemystifyingOversmoothingAttentionbased2023} on the weights $W^{(l)}$ are not identical, and it is unclear which of the two is more significant.
-Nonetheless, in both cases, having bounded weights along with any $1$-Lipschitz pointwise activation function is a sufficient condition for observing oversmoothing via $\EProj$ in GATs.
-In addition to offering a different and unifying theoretical perspective on the results in \cite{caiNoteOversmoothingGraph2020,wuDemystifyingOversmoothingAttentionbased2023}, we highlight the simplicity of our eigenvector-based proof, which we hope provides added clarity on this phenomenon.
+Nonetheless, in both cases, having bounded weights along with any $1$-Lipschitz pointwise activation function is a sufficient condition for $\EProj$ to converge to zero as the depth grows in a GAT.
+In addition to offering a different and unifying theoretical perspective on the results in \cite{caiNoteOversmoothingGraph2020,wuDemystifyingOversmoothingAttentionbased2023}, we highlight the simplicity of our eigenvector-based proof, which provides added clarity on the theoretical understanding of this phenomenon.